ncojam/AtMos/README.md

 A Minecraft plugin for atmospheric sounds

 This plugin adds ambient sounds to Minecraft, similar to what the MAtmos mod does.
-It supports Paper servers (and forks) starting from Minecraft 1.20.4.
+It supports Paper servers (and forks).

 ## 🌸 Why this project?